Running a DAM System? Here’s an Operational Model for Success

 Users: Which type of people are using your system (and how many)?
 You likely want to understand usage at both department and business unit levels.
 You might start by looking at:

-Requests: Requests signify where people are getting stuck and/or need additional help.
-This analysis may reveal how you can help users self-serve more easily.
+Requests: These show where people are getting stuck and/or need additional help.
+Tracking requests may reveal how you can help users self-serve more easily.
+Measure:

 Ensure that the outcome of tracking and reporting isn’t just analytics theater or leading to analysis paralysis – your governance structure should provide mechanisms to derive insights from measurement, make decisions, and take action.